New NXP Analog Front-End Enables the Software-Defined Factory

 Reduces factory downtime with advanced diagnostics for predictive maintenance and anomaly detection

-/EIN News/ -- MUNICH, Germany, Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Electronica -- NXP Semiconductors (NASDAQ: NXPI) today announced its new NXP analog front-end (N-AFE) family for high-precision data acquisition and condition monitoring systems for factory automation.
+MUNICH, Germany, Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Electronica -- NXP Semiconductors NXPI today announced its new NXP analog front-end (N-AFE) family for high-precision data acquisition and condition monitoring systems for factory automation.
 Designed as software-configurable universal analog input devices, the new N-AFE family helps enable the software-defined factory, making it easier for operators to configure a smart factory and adjust settings based on shifting market needs.

 Even as factories have become smarter over time, adapting to rapidly shifting market trends has remained a challenge, often requiring large-scale equipment overhauls to reconfigure a factory to meet a new need.
 The addition of software-configurable components allows factory operators to be more nimble, enabling them to more quickly and easily make changes to the factory floor to address rapidly shifting trends.